Frosthaven/yank-system-ops.nvim/README.md

 from either Figma or an icon provider like Lucide Icons.

-All of these tasks required me to leave Neovim, navigate to my file explorer, and then find the file(s) I needed and do something with them.
+All of these tasks required me to leave Neovim, navigate to my file explorer, and then find the file(s) I needed and do something with them like an animal.

-Now I can just yank and put.
+Now I can just yank and put like a civilized human being.

 </details>